ckeditor/ckeditor5/docs/getting-started/getting-and-setting-data.md

 This is the classic way of integrating the editor.
 It is typically used in simpler CMSes, forums, comment sections, etc.

-This approach is only available in the {@link getting-started/legacy-getting-started/predefined-builds#classic-editor Classic editor} and only if the editor was used to replace a `<textarea>` element:
+This approach is only available in the Classic editor and only if the editor was used to replace a `<textarea>` element:

 ```html
 <!DOCTYPE html>